 Update Your Clients Often

 As you begin working on projects, make an effort to keep clients regularly updated about progress.
 While clients should never be trying to micromanage your efforts, they are trusting some aspect of their success to your knowledge and experience.
 It can be scary for companies, and especially individuals, to turn work over to another organization.
-Regular progress reports are reassuring, help clients know what is happening, and allow them to feel more involved in the process.
+Regular progress reports help clients know what is happening, and allow them to feel more involved in the process.
 Progress updates also give clients the opportunity to request changes or redirect goals early on and prepare for unexpected circumstances.
 While the scope, length, and frequency of your updates are between your and your client, having shorter more frequent updates are typically more effective than longer meetings held less often.

 Willingly Educate Each Other

 Successful projects depend on utilizing the knowledge, talents, and experience of both you and your client.
 Have the patience and humility to learn from each other, and understand different practices and priorities.
 When clients are confused about an idea or hesitant to follow advice, take the time to explain why you believe it is an effective solution.
 Educate and inform your clients rather than staying silently frustrated or mindlessly lecturing.
 While clients might be unfamiliar with your particular industry, it’s important to remember they are still smart, capable, and curious individuals.
 Similarly, be willing to accept suggestions and guidance from your client, especially in business to business interactions, where clients usually have more experience in their particular industry.
 Make every effort to keep your client communication an open environment where everyone can comfortably collaborate and work together.